sylvaticus/juliatutorial/data-types.md

 Attention to the keyword `const`.
 When applied to a variable (e.g. `const  x::Int64`) doesn't mean that the variable can't change value (as in C), but simply that it can not change type.

+To convert ("cast") between types, use `convertedObj = convert(T,x)`.
+Still, when conversion is not possible, e.g. trying to convert a 6.4 Float64 in a Int64 value, an error, will be risen (`InexactError()` in this case).

 ## Strings